State Government Relations

 Western Legislative Priorities

 Western’s legislative priorities are designed to serve the people of Washington State and help Western meet its mission and strategic goals.
-The following links provide summaries of Western’s 2015 Operating Budget request and Capital Budget request .
-Additional information about Western’s legislative priorities can be found in our Legislative Briefing Book.
+Here is a summary of Western's legislative priorities for the 2016 session.

 Please contact us with any questions you have!